NSCC-Fall-2020/PROG3011-interrupts/README.md

-# PROG3011-hello-arm
+# PROG3011-interrupts

-## A Hello World Program for ARM
+## A basic program using interrupts